lancedb/lancedb/docs/src/basic.md

 === "Rust"

-    !!! warning "Rust SDK is experimental, might introduce breaking changes in the near future"

     ```shell
-    cargo add vectordb
+    cargo add lancedb
     ```

-    !!! info "To use the vectordb create, you first need to install protobuf."
+    !!! info "To use the lancedb create, you first need to install protobuf."

     === "macOS"